csd1100/learning/notes/react/hooks.md

 - Using callback function in setter / dispatch function is better to use when state is changed based on old value.
-- When we pass an value to dispatcher due to async operations the value can be out of syn so it's better to use callback.
+- When we pass an value to dispatcher due to async operations the value can be out of sync so it's better to use callback.
-- e.g. Do **NOT** use following method, as `changeState` will be invoked with value of state when `setTimeout` was invoked.
-If state was 0 when `setTimeout` was called and user changed the state to 2 during that time, the `changeState` will still be called with 0 even though new state value has changed.

-  - Also if we call `changeState` multiple times, say 3 times, it will still be called with same value 3 times so state won't be increased by 3 but will be updated to same value 3 times.
+- e.g. Do **NOT** update the state in the following manner:

   ```jsx
   function reducerFn(oldState, change) {